 By 1998, when I was 30, I was working 25 groups per week , dance, face painting, childrens parties and got my break in the Crescent Arts centre, teaching my first drama class.
 From there it snowballed and I got work in many centres and clubs and schools around the city and beyond.

-And so now,in 2018, Im still teaching in schools and youth clubs and work as an after school classroom assistant 4 afternoons a week.
+And so now,in 2020, I’m still teaching in schools and youth clubs and work as an after school classroom assistant 4 afternoons a week.

-I realised I missed the cooking and so 4 years ago set up Truffleupagus .
+I realised I missed the cooking and so in 2013, years ago set up Truffleupagus .
 Initially a vegan chocolate and truffle venture, by 2016 I had expanded to include pastries, pies, cakes , salads and a whole range of vegan, and often gluten free , yums.
-I have been a stallholder at the last four Irish Vegan Festivals, here in Belfast and am booked to attend a fifth in October .
+I have been a stallholder at all the Irish Vegan Festivals, in Belfast and am currently booked into the next one.

 So , that is the story of how it all is all connected and my journey to this date .
 My drama classes are unsurprisingly full of the joys of food and animals and my cooking is full of the flair and passion of drama .